junit-team/junit5/Prototype-Running-Tests.md

 	            command-line options

 	        <arguments>
-	            Test classes, methods or packages to execute
+	            Test classes, methods or packages to execute (ignore if --all|-a has been chosen)

 ## Using JUnit4 to Run JUnit5 Tests